WhisperingChaos/config.sh/README.md

 ##### Component Entry

   - Component entries follow a [Section](#section).
 A component is a unit of reuse.
-An aggregate component consume other components to define itself.
-Compnents can be executable or simply "included" to construct an aggregrate one.
+An aggregate component consumes other components to define itself.
+Components can be executable or simply "included" to construct an aggregrate one.
 Components are typically scripts, executables, source files, configuration files - essentially any object you wish to reused	that's expressed as one or more files.

   - An Entry consists of the following fields all appearing on the same line:

     - Path - A relative or absolute directory reference.
-A relative directory reverence is relative to the directory containing the ```vendor.config file````.
+A relative directory reverence is relative to the directory containing the ```vendor.config file```.
 Example: if the Path's value were '.' *(current directory)*, the downloaded file(s) would appear in the same directory as the ```vendor.config``` file.
 Although this field supports specifying an absolute directory reference, relative paths are highly recommended.
 A relative path is adaptive, as it automatically adjusts to variations in directory structures external to its relative scope.
 It also better ensures components are encapsulated within an aggregrate (root) component.
 If the path produced by appending the relative path to the one that defines the location of the vendor.config file doesn't exist, it will be created.
 Absolute directory references are handled the same way.
 Pre-existing files and directories that overlap the ones being extracted by tar adhere to its replacement rules.

     - Github Repository Path - A github routing specification used to locate the desired component's repository (repo).

     - Branch/Tag/Commit Hash - A git label that specifies the desired component's repo version.

 All columns must be assigned a value and be separated from each other	by at least a single whitespace.
-Use quotes or escape ('\') to preserve embedded whitespace.
+Use quotes or escape ('\\') to preserve embedded whitespace.

 #### Static vs Dynamic

-The format of a ```vendor.config``` represents an interface that's consumed by ````config.sh```.
+The format of a ```vendor.config``` represents an interface that's consumed by ```config.sh```.
 This interface can be statically or dynamically constructed:
   - Static - A text file whose contents directly reflect the format defined above and is immediately consumed by ```config.sh```.
-  - Dynamic - A shebang file, whose second line starts with a ```config.sh```'s banner.
+  - Dynamic - A shebang file, whose second line starts with a ```config.sh```'s [Banner](#banner).
 When detected, ```config.sh``` executes this file as a subshell to ```config.sh```.
 The STDOUT of this subshell is captured and processed like any statically defined ```vendor.config``` file.

 #### Miscellaneous